coolCoderD/Portfolio/README.md

 # Portfolio
 Introduction
 This personal portfolio website project.
 The primary goal of this project is to showcase the student's skills, experience, and projects in the field of web technologies.
-The portfolio is built using HTML, CSS, and JavaScript to  create a responsive and visually appealing design.
+The portfolio is built using HTML, CSS, and JavaScript to  create a responsive and visually appealing design.It has a customized cursor which make it more user friendly

 Features
 •	Responsive design for optimal viewing on various devices.